Sagarika9316/About-bigdata/README.md

   1.**_Data Integration_** : Merging from multiple resources
   2.**_Data Representation_** : Using various techniques of visualization like plotting graphs suchs as charts,histogram,bar,boxplots etc

+  ETL is the general workflow of prepping data for analysis, whether it be big or small, integrated or siloed.
+Because it is a fairly generic term, it is scalable to big data.[2]

   **_Data Analysis_**

   1.**_Query Process_** :Query is a way to get useful data subsets by some process like abstract modellingand standardizing them to one another